jtrein/react-loadit/README.md

 *Published from a part of a private project I wrote.
 Thought I'd share it with you.*

+PS - If you're looking for a full-on, feature-rich version, I would use [react-loadable](https://github.com/jamiebuilds/react-loadable).

 ## Install
 `yarn add react-loadit`